psychemedia/island-storynotes/smuggling_tales.md

 The business was conducted on co-operative principles, each shareholder subscribing a sum of money varying in amount, for investment in spirits, tea, tobacco, etc., and towards the outgoing expenses, incidental to the run and subsequent landing of the cargo.
 Two classes of boats were used, the one most in request being a lightly built rowing boat, for four or six oars, painted white, having a broad beam affording ample stowage room for the return cargo.
 These galleys would stow away 40 to 50 four gallon tubs of spirits, and in fine weather, manned by a crew of four to six stalwart men, with one or two others commissioned to purchase the cargo, could be rowed across the channel in a few hours.
 The second class were small sailing vessels, ranging in size from forty tons, with a stowage capacity of from one hundred to two hundred and fifty tubs, down to smaller deck vessels of ten tons.
 These generally hailed from Bembridge, St. Helen's, or Ryde.

 The money having been handed in, the boats w»3uld depart during the night.
 The greatest caution was necessary to avoid being overhauled or run down by the numerous craft always on the look out to intercept them, either going or retuFfting.
-The price paid for the raw spirit at Cherbourg was an established one, fourteen shillings being paid for each keg of spirits ; the charge for freightage across was three shillings, and the other incidental expenses of landing, jhore hands, etc., came to an equal amount.
+The price paid for the raw spirit at Cherbourg was an established one, fourteen shillings being paid for each keg of spirits; the charge for freightage across was three shillings, and the other incidental expenses of landing, jhore hands, etc., came to an equal amount.
 The four gallon cask of proof spirit would thus cost a pound.
 After being diluted with an equal quantity of water, and colouring matters — consisting of burnt sugar — shaving been added, the sale price of the cask would be fifty shillings, and retailed to the public at half a crown a bottle, would command a ready sale, realising a hundred per cent, profit.

 The return journey, "running the cargo" as it was called, was more risky and dangerous than the departure from the island, seeing